RetroAchievements logo

 This figure is a value which represents the relative difficulty and rarity of an achievement, depending on how many people have achieved it within a game.

-See an example on any game page: Sonic the Hedgehog (Mega Drive) Sonic the Hedgehog (Mega Drive) - The small white value is the RetroRatio value.
+See an example on any game page: Sonic the Hedgehog (Genesis/Mega Drive) Sonic the Hedgehog (Genesis/Mega Drive) - The small white value is the RetroRatio value.

 The RetroRatio takes the regular point value into account, and produces a new value which is given by: